Billy Packer: Announcing style

 Packer was described as a broadcaster as "overbearing, arrogant, condescending, dismissive and petulant".
 Sports-radio talk-show host Mike Francesa would say Packer would broadcast games with a red marker.
 A red marker is often used by teachers to correct errors by students.
 Packer was criticized for always telling fans what went wrong instead of complimenting players and strong play.
 If a team scored, it was always the fault of poor defense.
 If a team didn't score, he would often criticize a player for failing to execute a play properly or taking an ill-advised shot.
 Players and games were always expected to be better.
 He was also noted for constantly criticizing coaching strategies.
 This was a stark contrast to the enthusiasm of other noted college basketball broadcasters like Dick Vitale and Bill Raftery.
 Francesa said Packer's constant negativity could be off-putting to the audience watching at home.
 Others in the media, also started to feel that Packer had become too much of a curmudgeon and constantly harped on everything wrong in college basketball and society at large.
+Many other viewers appreciated Packer's insights about finer points of the game.